It often happens at some point – the dreaded plateau!

 There are some good apps for tracking food.
 Some I like are ‘Lose It’ and ‘Myfitnesspal’ as well as ‘Fitbit.’
 These apps are handy since most of us always have our phones with us, so tracking is much more convenient.

 - Don’t skip meals.
 This is a biggie!
 Clients who previously skipped breakfast and ate a minuscule lunch found themselves losing weight when shifting to eating balanced meals throughout the day.
 This makes perfect sense because our bodies keep track.
 If by late afternoon you haven’t had enough to eat, you’re going to be really hungry and make less healthy choices.
 This happens when you ‘diet’ and you feel like you’ve done great until around 3:00 pm.
 Then you’re starving, eat everything in sight, and don’t understand why you can’t control your appetite.
 Your body needs real food on a regular basis.
 Eat breakfast, lunch, and healthy snacks when necessary and don’t wait until you’re too hungry to have food.

 Bonus Tip: Water!
 Be sure you’re drinking plenty of water every day – approximately half your weight in ounces.
 Don’t wait until you are thirsty.
 Water helps with digestion and elimination.
 Water intake is an essential element of our overall health as well as for weight loss.

 If you’re feeling a little discouraged, focus on the positive and how you’re making better choices.
 Do the best you can for your health each day, and you WILL see and feel changes.
 Be patient and keep moving forward, one healthy choice at a time.
 Slow and steady is the way to go for long-term success.
 Keep it up, and you will break through your weight loss plateau.

-There may be other underlying conditions including hormonal imbalances that can hinder weight loss.
+There may be other underlying conditions including hormonal imbalances that can hinder weight loss and cause a weight loss plateau.
 Thus, it’s a good idea to seek a health care practitioner who deals with this.

 Promise yourself you are not going to give up…you are in this for the long haul, and you’re worth it!